-- 1. Select a location for the standpipe unit on the ground after approximately one foot of fill has been placed above original ground and generally within the area where the maximum height of embankment will be placed (see Figure 4). - 2.
-Select a point outside of the toe of the proposed embankment for the indicator unit (see Figure 4).
+- 1. Select a location for the standpipe unit on the ground after approximately 0.3 m of fill has been placed above original ground and generally within the area where the maximum height of embankment will be placed.
+See Figure 4. - 2.
+Select a point outside of the toe of the proposed embankment for the indicator unit.
+See Figure 4.
 Select this location so that sufficient vertical distance will be available for lowering the indicator unit as the standpipe unit settles.
 A hand level may be used to estimate the desired elevations for the indicator unit. - 3.
 Because of terrain, excessive anticipated settlement, or other causes, it may be necessary to place the standpipe unit in the embankment at varying elevations above the original ground.
-In these cases, record the vertical distance between the base of the standpipe unit and original ground to allow proper consideration for embankment compression in the settlement analysis. - 4.
-After embankment has been placed 3 to 5 ft above the desired elevation for the standpipe unit, prepare a pit and trench in the embankment for the standpipe unit and tubing (see Figure 4).
-The bottom of the pit should normally be about one foot above original ground.
+In these cases, record the vertical distance between the base of the standpipe unit and original ground to allow proper consideration for embankment compression in the settlement analysis.

+- 4. After embankment has been placed 1.0 to 1.5 m above the desired elevation for the standpipe unit, prepare a pit and trench in the embankment for the standpipe unit and tubing.
+See Figure 4.
+The bottom of the pit should normally be about 0.3 m above original ground.
 The trench should be cut to the same depth at the pit and should have a slight downward slope to the indicator unit location.
-Make sure that the trench is clear of any future construction such as pile driving, ripping, ditching, etc. - 5.
+Make sure that the trench is clear of any future construction, such as pile driving, ripping, ditching, etc. - 5.
 Upon completion of the excavation, remove all rocks and large clods from the trench.
 Prepare a smooth, level area in the pit using fine embankment material. - 6.
 Assemble the standpipe unit as shown in Figure 1.
 Do not attach the pipe cap.
-Firmly seat the standpipe unit on a prepared level area.

-- 7. Install the indicator unit post at the previously selected point for the indicator unit.
-This post can be either a metal sign post or 4 in. x 4 in. timber. - 8.
-Using a hand level, attach the indicator unit to the post so that the 2 ft graduation on the indicator unit scale is approximately level with the top of the spill tube on the standpipe unit. - 9.
-Push the 3/8 in. water line through the metal tube conduit in the center of the vented standpipe unit until the end is approximately 1/8 in. above the top.
-Push the 3/8 in. air vent line through the other conduit until approximately 5/8 in. extends out the top (see Figure 1). - 10.
+Firmly seat the standpipe unit on a prepared level area. - 7.
+Install the indicator unit post at the previously selected point for the indicator unit.
+This post can be either a metal sign post or 4-by-4. - 8.
+Using a hand level, attach the indicator unit to the post so that the 0.7-m graduation on the indicator unit scale is approximately level with the top of the spill tube on the standpipe unit. - 9.
+Push the 10-mm water line through the metal tube conduit in the center of the vented standpipe unit until the end is approximately 5 mm above the top.
+Push the 10-mm air vent line through the other conduit until approximately 20 mm extends out the top.
+See Figure 1. - 10.
 Unroll the water and air vent lines loosely in the trench from the standpipe to the indicator unit.
-It might be desirable to encase both lines in $\frac{3}{4}$ in. flexible metal conduit for additional protection under rocky material. - 11.
-Cut and attach the water and air lines to the indicator unit as shown in Figure 2 and Figure 3.
-Then, fill the system by pouring water in the sight tube of the indicator unit (see Figure 2) until water comes out of the top of the spill tube of the standpipe unit with no air bubbles showing in the line.
-Generally, one gallon of water is more than adequate for 300 ft of tubing.
-When filling, attempt to keep the water level in the sight tube near the 2.0 ft graduation.
+It might be desirable to encase both lines in 19-mm flexible metal conduit for additional protection under rocky material. - Cut and attach the water and air lines to the indicator unit as shown in Figures 2 and 3.
+Then fill the system by pouring water in the sight tube of the indicator unit (Figure 2) until water comes out of the top of the spill tube of the standpipe unit with no air bubbles showing in the line.
+Generally, 4 L of water is more than adequate for 100 m of tubing.
+When filling, attempt to keep the water level in the sight tube near the 0.7-m graduation.
 Do not allow the water level to drop below the bottom of the sight tube since this would allow air to enter the system.